rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 modifiers are not systematically marked.
-The role of the vertical separator in verb headwords is to indicate whether the vowel occurring before the ms infinitive marker is, in fact, a stem vowel or a linking vowel; the IND.PRETI.PRED-3SG marker %ś has no affix-initial vowel (see also Cypkajkina
+The role of the vertical separator in verb headwords is to indicate whether the vowel occurring before the ms infinitive marker is, in fact, a stem vowel or a linking vowel; the IND.PRETI.PRED-3SG marker -ś has no affix-initial vowel (see also Cypkajkina
 2000: 156).
 On the basis of the above, we can hypothesize two verb-stem types, i.e. verbs that retain their stem vowels in the IND.PRETI.PRED-3SG slot, and those that do not.
 Thus the